Elie-1996/Animation-NN/README.md

 * Successfully ran one of the demos, yay!
 * Explored rest of the demos and played with the run-times.
 * Very basic and Initial Familiarization with all runs.
-* Talked to Roee and got general direction of what to do in the meantime.
+* Talked to Roi and got general direction of what to do in the meantime.

 # Week 8:
 X-day workload this week.
 (X to be filled later)